 I. The Ineffable One

 The Ineffable One, also called the Absolute One, is the unparticipated One (Finamore 1985, 41).
 The Ineffable One has a singular nature, encompassing but laying beyond all things.
 It is eternal, existing ungenerated and without Being (Ousia).
-The One does not exist as we understand existence.
-Instead, the One exists in a negative reality, where it exists but lacks Being (Ousia).
+The One does not exist as we understand existence, instead existing in a negative reality outside of Being (Ousia).
 As such, the Ineffable One is none and is found nowhere at all, with Plato writing that it “neither is, nor is one” (Plato, Parmenides 141e), but simultaneously it is also the first of a series of things which are different from, but dependent upon, the One for their Being.